dunst-project/dunst-project.org/content/documentation/_index.md

 <dt id="icon_theme-default:-Adwaita-example:-Adwaita-breeze"><b>icon_theme</b> (default: &quot;Adwaita&quot;, example: &quot;Adwaita, breeze&quot;)</dt>
 <dd>

-<p>Comma-separated list of names of the the themes to use for looking up icons.
-This as to be the name of the directory in which the theme is located, not the human-friendly name of the theme.
+<p>Comma-separated list of names of the themes to use for looking up icons.
+This has to be the name of the directory in which the theme is located, not the human-friendly name of the theme.
 So for example, the theme <b>Breeze Dark</b> is located in <i>/usr/share/icons/breeze-dark</i>.
 In this case you have to set the theme to <b>breeze-dark</b>.</p>

 <p>The first theme in the list is the most important.
 Only if the icon cannot be found in that theme, the next theme will be tried.</p>